CATEGORY · 23 TERMS

 An arrow plate is a small piece of material — traditionally horn, leather, or shell — fixed to the lateral...

-The arrow shelf is the horizontal ledge built into the bow riser, located just above the grip and below the...
+The arrow shelf is the horizontal ledge built into the bow riser, positioned just above the grip and below the...

 The bow back describes the curvature a bow's limbs take when the bow is unstrung.
 It is one of the...